Base plugins, modules, services and API of the Digital Library Framework. It is part of the community-based Kitodo Digitization Suite.

 Kitodo was formerly known as Goobi.
 Older releases can be found on Launchpad.

-Currently TYPO3 9.5 LTS is supported with the following system requirements:
+Currently TYPO3 9.5 LTS and TYPO3 10.4 LTS is supported with the following system requirements:

 Kitodo is an open source software suite intended to support the digitisation of cultural assets for libraries, archives, museums, and documentation centres of all sizes.
 A range of modules with open interfaces support the production, presentation, and archiving of digital assets.
 The software can be flexibly used for a multitude of digitisation strategies and scalable business models – for in-house projects, purely corporate services, or hybrid endeavours.
 Kitodo is backed and continually updated by a dynamic user and developer community and the non-profit association Kitodo e.
 V.